lkesteloot/unsong/unsong.md

 “The future is ziggurats,” Samyazaz was telling Ut-Naparash as they walked up the Great Stair.
 “In a hundred years, nobody’s going to remember pyramids.
 Pyramids are a flash in the pan.
 Ziggurats are for the ages.”

 “The King has every bit of faith in ziggurats and in yourself,” said Ut-Naparash.
-“He only wishes that the project would go a little…faster.”
+“He only wishes that the project would go a little... faster.”

 [i]The king is a fricking nimrod[/i], thought Samyazaz to himself, but out loud he just said, “You can’t rush ziggurats, Ut-Naparash.”
 He punctuated his statement with a wave of his gigantic arms.
 “You try to rush a ziggurat, you end up with one side not big enough, or a tier off center, and then the whole thing is fried.
 They’re not like henges, where if you put a stone in the wrong place here or there nobody’s going to notice.
 Ziggurats are a work of art.
 A place for everything, and everything in its place.”